 Afterward, Tom emails you: “What were you trying to do out there?
 I don’t know how it worked at your last job, but here you don’t make friends by wrecking other people’s presentations in front of senior staff.
 I’ll stop by your office after my next meeting to discuss.”
 You are caught off guard.
 How do you respond to Tom when he arrives?

 This Business Practice scenario is now closed to new responses.
 Thank you to everyone who offered their insights and helped evaluate answers.
-Check back soon for George Wu's analysis of the answers we received!
+Read George Wu's analysis of the answers we received here.